 Denver Nuggets' interim coach, David Adelman, displays innovative defensive strategies, but the team's shallow bench, a point of criticism, threatens their playoff run.
 His success hinges on addressing this depth issue.

-Since taking over as interim coach in April, Adelman's more involved role in shaping Denver's defense has been a standout aspect of their playoff run.
-He’s facing the challenge of making a team with defensive limitations succeed against top opponents like the Oklahoma City Thunder.
-And his strategy has been bold.
+Since stepping up in April, his impact on Denver's defense has been huge.
+He’s tackling the challenge of making a team with defensive weaknesses compete against playoff powerhouses like the Oklahoma City Thunder.
+And his approach?
+Bold.
+Like, really bold.

-• Calculated Risks: Adelman readily acknowledges the risks associated with zone defenses—vulnerability to three-pointers and offensive rebounds.
-Yet, he’s willing to take calculated chances to disrupt opponents' rhythm and force less favorable shots.
+Calculated Risks: Adelman isn’t afraid to acknowledge the risks of a zone – vulnerability to threes and offensive rebounds are real concerns.
+But he's willing to gamble to disrupt the rhythm of his opponents and force tougher shots.

-• Charles Barkley's Perspective: Charles Barkley voiced concerns about Nikola Jokic's workload and the team’s lack of a reliable backup center, adding that this has been a recurring problem for the Nuggets.
+Charles Barkley jumped in too, expressing worry about Jokic's workload and the lack of a reliable backup center – a problem he's pointed out for the Nuggets in the past.

 FAQ